ZoneMinder/zoneminder/README.txt

 o     FEATURE - Version 1.21.0 added support for events to  be labelled with Cause and Notes fields.
 However these could not be  modified directly from the web interface.
-This has  been amended so that an `Edit' link is now present in the  events listing.
+This has  been amended so that an 'Edit' link is now present in the  events listing.
 Clicking on this allows you to modify these  fields for one or more events so they can be identified as belonging to a particular incident.